Word@Work, Let God's Word energise your working day!

 Matthew 19:1-2

 Jesus was on a mission - sent from heaven to the cross … and along the way to train a group of men to carry the gospel to the world.
 His time in Galilee had been important.
 Away from the religio-political pressure of Jerusalem in Judea, Jesus intrigued His disciples by the miracles and parables He taught to the crowd.
-Afterwards, in private, the trainee apostles asked Him to explain their meaning.
-It was a period of intense learning which would prepare them for their leadership task ahead.
+Afterwards, in private, the trainee apostles asked Him to explain their meaning (Mark 4:10-12).
+It was a period of intense learning to prepare them for their leadership task ahead.
+They heard so much but could only understand it fully when they received the Holy Spirit (J

 What God Has Joined Together